-Global governance refers to several pillars; one important pillar is the multilateral aid architecture.
+Abstract Global governance refers to several pillars; one important pillar is the multilateral aid architecture.
 Its reform can be discussed under the perspectives of representativeness, inclusiveness, and efficiency (of aid delivery).
 A prerequisite for efficient aid delivery is to map the rising complexity of multilateral development finance, to help identify areas for consolidation, address fragmentation and poor co-ordination at country level, and help identify comparative advantages for an institutional role assignment among multilateral agencies.
 After doing just that, the paper explores why the multilateral donors have proliferated and provides broad recommendations for a more efficient and accountable multilateral donor system.

-Paper submitted to the special issue "Global Governance-Challenges and Proposals for Reform"
+Special issue Global Governance-Challenges and Proposals for Reform

-JEL: F 35, O19

-Keywords: Foreign aid; international organizations
+JEL F 35, O19 Keywords Foreign aid; international organizations

-Correspondence

-Helmut Reisen, Head of Research, OECD Development Centre, "Le Seine Saint-Germain", 12, boulevard des Iles, F 92310 Issy-les-oulineaux/France; e-mail: helmut.reisen@oecd.org
+Correspondence Helmut Reisen, Head of Research, OECD Development Centre, 2, rue André-Pascal, F 75775 Paris CEDEX 16/France; e-mail: helmut.reisen@oecd.org